Online Bachelor of Science in Engineering Degree Programs

 • Expected Time to Completion: 48 to 60 months

-Old Dominion University offers an online bachelor of science in civil engineering technology program.
-The program prepares students for a successful career in consulting engineering, construction, surveying and development.
+Old Dominion University offers an online bachelor of science in engineering technology program with a major in civil engineering technology program.
+The program prepares students for a successful career in consulting engineering, construction, surveying, and development.
 The program offers specializations in structural design, site development, and construction management.

-The program consists of 120 credit-hours.
-Courses include the fundamentals of surveying, the fundamentals of building construction, the strength of materials, fluid mechanics, soils and foundations, advanced technical analysis, and engineering economics.
+The program consists of 121 credits.
+Courses include the principles of surveying; the fundamentals of building construction; the strength of materials; fluid mechanics; soils and foundations; and engineering economics.
 On completion of the program, students can sit for the Fundamentals of Engineering (FE) exam.

-Graduates of the program are well-equipped to work as cartographers and photogrammetrists, surveyors, civil drafters, civil engineering technicians, surveying technicians, wind energy project managers, and mapping technicians.
+Graduates of the program are well-equipped to work as surveyors, civil drafters, civil engineering technicians, surveying technicians, wind energy project managers, and mapping technicians.

 • Expected Time to Completion: 36 to 48 months